evkx/evkx.github.io/content/models/xpeng/g6/G6_AWD_Performance/_index.md

 ## Performance

-The XPENG G6 AWD Performance has a maximum power of 358 KW (487 hp/480 bhp).
-The total torque is 660 nm (487 ft-lb).
-It performs the 0-100km/h sprint (0-62mph) in 3.9 seconds.
-The top speed is 202 km/h.
+The XPENG G6 AWD Performance has a maximum power of 358 KW (487 hp/480 bhp) and a total torque of 660 nm (487 ft-lb).
+It can sprint from 0 to 100km/h (0 to 62mph) in 3.9 seconds and has a top speed of 202 km/h (125.5 mph).

 ## Battery, range, and charging